 Then I had another client wanting to book what is usually a simple award, from San Francisco to Rome in business class.
 As is often the case there was no availability on the nonstop Lufthansa flight from the west coast, so their only options were to fly a transcon in coach to Charlotte, and then Lufthansa from there, all while paying fuel surcharges (based on availability it was the only “reasonable” option).

 And those are just two typical examples.
 Hell, the last five awards I’ve booked for customers using Membership Rewards points have all been in the form of transferring miles to Delta, which I previously almost never did.

 My point?
 United miles really make just about any award redemption easy.
 Star Alliance is hands down the strongest alliance to Europe and Asia.
 To South America OneWorld is the strongest alliance, though British Airways is transfer partners with both Membership Rewards and Ultimate Rewards.
 Otherwise the most valuable mileage currency nowadays is American, and you can accrue those miles through the Starwood Preferred Guest American Express.

 I say this not as someone trying to make a few bucks off referral commission on a credit card, but as someone that books award tickets for people 12+ hours per day and has for years told clients their Membership Rewards points are the most valuable mileage currency out there.
 The Chase Sapphire Preferred card will make both of our lives easier, trust me…

-Keep in mind the Chase Sapphire Preferred card comes with a nice welcome bonus, offers double miles on travel and dining, has no foreign transaction fee, and no annual fee the first year.
+Keep in mind the Chase Sapphire Preferred card offers double miles on travel and dining and has no foreign transaction fee.